cartographer-project/cartographer_ros/docs/source/ros_api.rst

 Published Topics
 ----------------

+In addition to the topics that are published by the online node, this node also publishes:

 ~bagfile_progress (`cartographer_ros_msgs/BagfileProgress`_)
   Bag files processing progress including detailed information about the bag currently being processed which will be published with a predefined interval that can be specified using ``~bagfile_progress_pub_interval`` ROS parameter.